 Method: Season oxtail with all purposed seasoning, add caramel in a big pressure cooker, add oil and sautéed for 10 minutes, add about 5 cups of water pressure cook for 30 minutes until tender, add scallion, thyme, onions, garlic, scotch bonnet pepper, celery, potato, carrot, boiled until cook check for tasted if needed add some more all-purpose seasoning, add ketchup lima bean reduce to low flame for 10 minutes.

 A month later, I found myself in Mexico at the El Dorado Seaside Suites and was pleased to see a similar rendition at the Gourmet Pub.
-They served an oxtail stew pictured below.
+They served an oxtail stew (pictured.)
 My mouth waters just writing about it.